vincezh2000/dream_diffusers/README.md

 ---

-This repo contains PyTorch model definitions, pre-trained weights and inference/sampling code for pixel-art and also contains our code in the scirpt folder.
+This repo contains PyTorch model definitions, pre-trained weights and inference/sampling code for pixel-art and also contains our dream diffuser code in the scirpt folder.

 ---